bigcommerce/docs/guides/lint-a-document-with-dx-linter-script.md

 3. Review the flagged items and make necessary updates.

-4. Repeat Step 2 to re-run the linter.
+4. Repeat Step 2 to re-run the script.